 Schedule Health Assessment

 Suppose the baseline—or, more generally, the schedule or plan at any stage—is crucial to project success.
-In that case, it makes sense to do everything necessary to ensure it’s accurate according to standards and recommendations and maintained correctly.
+In that case, it makes sense to do everything necessary to ensure it’s accuracy according to standards and recommendations and maintained correctly.

 One significant benefit of running a schedule health report and performing a schedule health assessment is that more people are likely to engage in the work associated with establishing a credible schedule.